Foreign hegemony or repressive self-rule in the Arab world

 On the negative side, they often stripped countries of their resources, put in place repressive colonial power structures which were perpetuated by local rulers, and, intentionally or unintentionally, planted many of the seeds of the internal and cross-border conflicts that plague the region to this day.

-, for example, is still staggering from the wounds of having once been annexed by France, with the mass displacement of the peasantry and the marginalisation of the urban professional classes that this involved.
-In addition, the roots of the bloody north-south in Sudan, and the massacres in Darfur, can be traced back to the destructive period of Anglo-Egyptian rule.
+Algeria, for example, is still staggering from the wounds of having once been annexed by France, with the mass displacement of the peasantry and the marginalisation of the urban professional classes that this involved.
+In addition, the roots of the bloody north-south conflict in Sudan, and the massacres in Darfur, can be traced back to the destructive period of Anglo-Egyptian rule.

 The record of self-rule is also difficult to assess and compare, partly because the Arab world of today is so very different from that of colonial times.
 On the plus side, self-rule has led to massive improvements in such areas as education and healthcare.
 In addition, a number of post-independence regimes embarked on huge and ambitious programmes to industrialise, with mixed results.